 September 22, 2020 - The Florida Department of Health in Miami-Dade County (DOH-Miami-Dade) is under a mosquito-borne illness alert.
 A case of dengue fever of local transmission has been confirmed in a Miami-Dade resident.
 There has been a total of two locally acquired dengue cases in 2020.

 September 21, 2020 - The authors of a non-peer-reviewed study published hypothesized that a safe and effective dengue vaccine could offer some immunity against SARS-CoV-2.

 August 7, 2020 - The regional health authorities of Occitanie reported an autochthonous dengue transmission in Cessenon-surOrb, in Hérault prefecture.
 This case was infected in mid-July.
-Response measures are being undertaken by the competent authorities and outbreak investigations have enabled the identification of the primary case in a returning traveler from a dengue risk zone.
+The competent authorities are undertaking response measures, and outbreak investigations have identified the primary case in a returning traveler from a dengue risk zone.
 This is the first autochthonous transmission reported in continental France in 2020.
 Background: Autochthonous dengue cases have been reported in continental Europe in recent years.
 In 2019, ten cases were reported in France (9) and Spain (1).
 One additional sexual transmission of dengue was reported in Madrid, Spain, in 2019.